 In this subsection, we study question \eqref{bouquet question 2} mentioned at the start of the section.
 In other words, we prove results about the variation of $\mu_{t,\alpha}=\mu_\ell(X_t,\alpha)$ and $\lambda_{t,\alpha}=\lambda_\ell(X_t,\alpha)$ when both $t$ and $\alpha$ vary.
 Recall that the prime $\ell$ is fixed.
 We shall assume that $\ell$ is odd.
 Given $t\in \Z_{\geq 2}$, define $\mathcal{T}(\mu,\lambda,\ell,t)$ to be the set of integral vectors $\alpha = (\alpha_1,\ldots,\alpha_t)\in \Z^t$ such that \begin{itemize} \item for some coordinate $\alpha_i$, we have $\ell\nmid \alpha_i$, \item $\mu_{t,\alpha}=\mu$ and $\lambda_{t,\alpha}=\lambda$. \end{itemize} Set $\mathcal{T}_{\leq x}(\mu,\lambda,\ell,t)$ to be the set of $\alpha \in \mathcal{T}(\mu,\lambda,\ell,t)$ such that $\max\{|\alpha_1|,\cdots, |\alpha_t|\} \leq x$.
 Let $\mathcal{A}_{\leq x}(\ell, t)$ be the set of all tuples $\alpha$ such that \begin{itemize} \item $\max\{|\alpha_1|,\cdots, |\alpha_t|\}\leq x$, \item $\ell\nmid \alpha_i$ for some $1\leq i\leq t$. \end{itemize}

 On the other hand, fix $\delta\in (0,1)$ and set We now state the main result of this section. \begin{theorem} With respect to notation above,

 \end{theorem}

-\begin{remark} We note here that the limit above is equal to the limit of the densities in Theorem \ref{thm:mu0lambda1} when $t\rightarrow \infty$.
+\begin{remark} We note here that the limit above is equal to the limit of the densities in Theorem \ref{thm:mu0lambda1} as $t\rightarrow \infty$.
 This does not follow from formal arguments and further work is required to obtain the result.
 In fact, it is crucial that the quantity $\delta$ defined above lies in the open interval $(0,1)$.
-We do not expect the above result (i.e. Theorem \ref{section 3 main thm}) to hold for $\delta\geq 1$. \end{remark}
+The method used in proving Theorem \ref{section 3 main thm} does not extend to $\delta\geq 1$. \end{remark}

 \begin{lemma} With respect to notation above, for some absolute constant $c>0$ which is independent of $t$ and $x$. \end{lemma} \begin{proof} The number of $\alpha$ such that $\op{max}\left\{|\alpha_1|, |\alpha_2|, \dots, |\alpha_t|\right\}\leq x$ is $\left(2\lfloor x\rfloor+1\right)^t$.
 The number of tuples such that such that $\op{max}\left\{|\alpha_1|, |\alpha_2|, \dots, |\alpha_t|\right\}\leq x$ and $\ell$ divides all $\alpha_i$ is $\left(2\lfloor x/\ell\rfloor+1\right)^t$.
 Therefore, we find that